Matroids: A Macaulay2 package

-Notice that loops of $D$ are coloops of $M$, and circuits of $D$ are complements of hyperplanes of $M$ (this is in fact how the method {\tt{hyperplanes}} works).
-Indeed, virtually any matroid-theoretic property or operation can be enriched by considering its dual version, which is often distinct, and/or interesting as well.
-One such operation is deletion, which dualizes to contraction, which we discuss now:
+Virtually any matroid-theoretic property or operation can be enriched by considering its dual version -- for instance, loops of $M^*$ are coloops of $M$, and circuits of $M^*$ are complements of hyperplanes of $M$ (this is in fact how the method {\tt{hyperplanes}} works).
+Another operation is deletion, which dualizes to contraction:

 \begin{mydef} Let $M = (E, \B)$ be a matroid, and $S \subseteq E$.
 The \textit{restriction} of $M$ to $S$, denoted $M|_S$, is the matroid on $S$ with bases $\{B \cap S \mid B \in \B, |B \cap S| = \rk S\}$.
-The \textit{deletion} of $S$, denoted $M \setminus S$, is the restriction of $M$ to $E - S$.
+The \textit{deletion} of $S$, denoted $M \setminus S$, is the restriction of $M$ to $E \setminus S$.
 The \textit{contraction} of $M$ by $S$, denoted $M/S$, is defined as $(M^* \setminus S)^*$. \end{mydef}